Friction

 Friction example - mirror

-When cleaning a mirror with a cloth, the cloth’s fibers and the smooth surface of the mirror come into contact and slide against each other, resulting in the generation of friction.
+When cleaning a mirror with a cloth, the cloth’s fibers and the smooth surface of the mirror come into contact and slide against each other.
+This generates friction.
 This friction is essential for the cleaning process as it allows the cloth to effectively pick up dust, smudges, and other particles from the mirror’s surface.
-As the cloth glides across the mirror, the friction acts like a cleaning agent, helping to dislodge and lift away any dirt or impurities.
-The interaction between the cloth and the mirror through friction enables a thorough cleaning, leaving the mirror sparkling and free from any unwanted marks or debris.
+As the cloth glides across the mirror, the friction acts like a cleaning agent, and helps to dislodge and lift away any dirt or impurities.
+The interaction between the cloth and the mirror through friction enables thorough cleaning and leaves the mirror sparkling and free from any unwanted marks or debris.

 Equation